Family and local historians

 Few eighteenth-century diaries log the activities of working people with the precision found here.
 In the early years of her diary, in the 1770s, Mary Hardy took care to record the tasks of each member of the workforce in the fields, in the maltings and brewery, and on the road as they delivered the beer.

 Similarly her diarist nephew Henry Raven (1777–1825) also logged the men’s tasks.
 He lived with the family for eight years 1792–1800 as the Hardys’ brewery apprentice.
-His diary, which survives 1793–1797, may well be the only such record preserved by a brewing pupil in that century.
-It is transcribed in its entirety alongside his aunt’s in Diary 3.
+His diary, which survives 1793–1797, is thought to be the only such record preserved by a brewing pupil in that century.